raymondwinarto/email-service/README.md

 - Rather than just return with error if we cannot send the email from both providers due to both being unavailable - we can put it in some sort of queue to retry again later
 - Handle timeouts - we use axios default timeout which is set to 0 - which means we can wait as long as the provider server allowed.
 Consideration: if we want to terminate the request, we need to make sure we can cancel it, otherwise, the logic will carry on to the next provider and email may end up being sent twice.
 - Add `husky` pre-commit hook that run `lint-staged` and `unit tests` - to prevent developer to commit badly formatted codes or codes with failing unit tests.
+- Add End-to-end testing using tools such as Cypress.
+- Setup deployment pipeline (build - test - deploy - promote to higher environment) which executes different deployment scripts (such as bash script) stored in this repo.
+- As part of the deployment pipeline we can also add a step to scan our code for security using tools such as Checkmarx or Fortify on Demand.

 ## Security